 Fresh fruit should be eaten in season.
 Try to buy ripe fruit from your local farmer.
 Fruit is usually picked in the green, unripe state, which will make it harder to digest.
-Fruit has to be picked in the sun-ripe -state, only then will the fruit be loaded with vitamin C.
+Fruit is best if picked in the sun-ripe -state, only then will the fruit be loaded with vitamin C.

 Take your pick :